Xilmi/rotp-coder/README.md

 be taken into account.
 If you want to turn this off, add "-Dautotransport=false" to Java command line like this:

-java -Dautotransport=false -Xmx2560m -jar ROTP-1.4.1.jar arg1
+java -Dautotransport=false -Xmx2560m -jar ROTP-1.5.jar arg1
 or
-java -Dautotransport=false -Xmx2560m -jar ROTP-1.4.1-governor.jar
+java -Dautotransport=false -Xmx2560m -jar ROTP-1.5-governor.jar

 * This mod will build stargates on all planets when technology is available.
 If you want to turn this off, add "-Dautogate=false" to Java command line.

-java -Dautogate=false -Xmx2560m -jar ROTP-1.4.1.jar arg1
+java -Dautogate=false -Xmx2560m -jar ROTP-1.5.jar arg1
 or
-java -Dautogate=false -Xmx2560m -jar ROTP-1.4.1-governor.jar
+java -Dautogate=false -Xmx2560m -jar ROTP-1.5-governor.jar

+* Since version 1.5 governor will be on by default on new colonies.
+If you want to turn this off, add "-Ddefaultgovernor=false" to Java command line.

+java -Ddefaultgovernor=false -Xmx2560m -jar ROTP-1.5.jar arg1
+or
+java -Ddefaultgovernor=false -Xmx2560m -jar ROTP-1.5-governor.jar

+* You can add multiple "-Dxxx=yyy" options on command line.
+I will implement GUI at some point to toggle these options...

 ---